microsoft/react-native-windows-samples/docs/native-modules-csharp-codegen.md

 There are several benefits to this approach:
 * The cost of analyzing and reflecting over your code doesn't have to happen at each application startup, it only happens once at build time.
 * Improved error reporting.
 Because the generator operates on the source code it can provide file and line information when an error is detected.
-* You will discover all errors at compile time, rather than when the code is execersized.
+* You will discover all errors at compile time, rather than when the code is exercised.

 # How to use it
 ## New projects